hues-platform/energy-hub-model-generator-aimms/NOTES.md

 Look at Julien's Matlab /Python code for generating/altering AMS files using Matlab, and also for altering the fundamental elements of Aimms (e.g. optimality gap), which he does in C# code executed via Matlab.

 Implement possibility for multiple grid connection nodes

+## AUTOMATIC SETTING OF ENERGY CARRIERS
+based on the demand inputs, identify the demand types based on the technology outputs in the technology and case inputs files, identify the relevant carriers

+Technology and case study input files:
+Change output type row to two rows, output type 1 and output type 2 Change heat to power ratio row to ratio of output type 2 to 1.
+Note that input capacity and efficiency are wrt output type 1.
+You might need to add a row for type of storage, with the options thermal or electrical (additional types could be added later, e.g. hydrogen).
+This may be necessary, but I'm not sure actually.

+SetExperimentParameters.m
+It should only be possible to set one way of initializing storages, not different ones for different energy carriers.
+Change the variables accordingly.

+LoadCaseData.m:
+Code for cleaning up of input files has to be adjusted -> just delete all the xlsx files in that folder, or put these in a new folder and just delete the contents each time, maybe that's easier.
+Create a loop to iterate through the demand types and create the necessary input files.
+The consider_cooling_demand, etc. variables may not be necessary anymore.
+Adjust the code for reading in the technology params from the case study file to reflect the modified structure of the installed technologies file

+LoadTechnologyData.m
+Note: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas" Change the code for getting a unique list of the energy outputs Remove the variables at the bottom that require stating specific energy carriers/demands.
+Adjust the code for reading in the technology params from the technology file to reflect the modified structure of the technologies file, also adjust this elsewhere in LoadTechnologyData.m.

+SelectConstraints.m
+Remove the constraints for storage initialization for all energy carriers and reduce to a single set of constraints that apply to all storages.
+Replace the constraints having to do with CHP with modified ones as appropriate

+SelectSetsParamsAndVariables.m
+Replace energy output variables with a generic one.
+Modify the code for selecting a form of storage representation.

+GenerateConversionTechnologyParams.m
+Adjust code for Linear_capital_costs param -> just print output type 1 instead of iterating through the different output types.
+Do the same with code for Fixed_capital_costs param Adjust the code for C_matrix param.
+This should make it much simpler actually.
+Adjust the code for Capacity param
+Adjust the code for Minimum part load param.

+GenerateStorageTechnologyParams.m
+Adjust the S matrix param code.
+Adjust the storage capacity param code, in both places.